 The Alaska State Board of Veterinary Examiners regulates veterinarians and veterinary technicians.
-As of September 30, 2018, there are a total of 6,375 registered users, 248 of which are veterinarians (Figure 1).
-The proportion of total licensed veterinarians registered with the PDMP is 62%; 38% are not registered potentially due to non-compliance or not having an active Drug Enforcement Administration (DEA) registration.
+As of January 24, 2019 there are a total of 6,919 registered users, 249 of which are veterinarians (Figure 1) and 7 pending veterinarian accounts.
+The proportion of total licensed veterinarians registered with the PDMP is 62%; 38% are not registered potentially due to non-compliance, not having an active Drug Enforcement Administration (DEA) registration, or employed by a federal facility and registered under a different user role, e.g.: IHS Prescriber.

 Figure 1.
-Veterinarians comprise 4% of actively registered users.
+Veterinarians comprise 3.6% of actively registered users.
 Other includes IHS and VA prescribers and dispensers, military prescribers, admin, medical examiners/coroners, and out-of-state pharmacists.